-A person seeking to dissolve their marriage can file for a fault divorce or a no-fault divorce.
+A person seeking to dissolve their marriage can file for a fault or a no-fault separation.
 When filing for fault divorce, a spouse must cite inappropriate marital conduct, which can encompass abandonment, cruelty, and many other factors.
 In fault divorces, there is often a specific issue, like adultery, that people file their cases under.

 State law lists many acceptable reasons that can be cited in a fault divorce.
 For example, in Chattanooga, intentionally marrying another spouse without divorcing their first spouse can be grounds for a fault divorce, as well as committing adultery.
 Some of the most common faults that can warrant a divorce include:

 Willful or malicious desertion or the absence of either party without reasonable cause for one whole year can be cited in a fault divorce.
 If one of the parties has resided in Tennessee for at least two years, they could file for divorce on those grounds.
 Alternatively, they could file under desertion if they have been absent for just one year.